Engineering Bachelor of Science

 ---|---|---|---|

-Registration Access Codes | Freshman and 1st Semester Sophomore Semester | FALL/SPRING | Meet with (RACs access code, ‘Alternate PIN’) Advisor/Academic Success Advisor |
+Registration Access Codes | Freshman | FALL/SPRING | Meet with (RACs access code, ‘Alternate PIN’) Advisor/Student Success Advisor |

-Concentration Declaration | Freshman | FALL for BMED Concentration/ all other concentrations SPRING | Meet with Faculty Advisor or Academic Success Advisor |
+Concentration Declaration | Freshman | FALL for BMED Concentration/ all other concentrations SPRING | Meet with Faculty Advisor or Student Success Advisor |